nhlavutelorequest/Assignment-PROG6112/README.md

 # Assignment-PROG6112
 ### Here is the Referance for SECTION A  and SECTION B
-## NB: Find everything to Master branch
+## NB: Find everything at Master branch

 ## Section A